submariner-io/submariner-website/src/content/architecture/service-discovery/_index.en.md

 The workflow is as follows:

-- Lighthouse agent connects to the Broker's K8s API server.
+- Lighthouse agent connects to the Broker's Kubernetes API server.
 - For every Service in the local cluster for which a ServiceExport has been created, the agent creates a corresponding ServiceImport resource and exports it to the Broker to be consumed by other clusters.
 - For every ServiceImport resource in the Broker exported from another cluster,